Banca Romana scandal: New banking law and Giolitti's fall

-Politically, however, Giolitti did not survive the scandal.
+Politically, Giolitti did not survive the scandal.
 He had been Finance Minister in the government that had suppressed the original 1889 report.
 As Prime Minister he had borrowed from the Banca Romana for governmental purposes in August 1892, had nominated the bank's governor, Tanlongo, to the Senate, and had resisted a parliamentary enquiry, encouraging suspicions that he had something to hide.
 Tanlongo and the Banca Romanas tried to defame Giolitti, calculating that a change of government would result in the release of the defendants.

-On November 23, 1893, at the opening of the Italian Parliament, the Italian Chamber of Deputies insisted that the sealed report of the Commission that investigated the bank scandals be read immediately.
+On 23 November 1893, at the opening of the Italian Parliament, the Italian Chamber of Deputies insisted that the sealed report of the Commission that investigated the bank scandals be read immediately.
 The conclusions of the Commission, that former Prime Minister Crispi, Prime Minister Giolitti, and former Finance Minister Luigi Luzzatti had been aware of the condition of the Banca Romana but had held back that information, were hailed amidst disorder with shouts for the resignation of Giolitti.
 Rival deputies exchanged insults and pushed and pulled each other over seats and desks over a disputed effort to impeach the government.
 While the President of the Chamber, Giuseppe Zanardelli, and the minister left the session, deputies refused orders to leave until the light was turned off at 10 PM.
 Opposition deputies were cheered by a large crowd that had assembled on the street.
 Colajanni incited the multitude, shouting: "You are faint hearted!
 You have no convictions.
 If you had, you would put the torch to this parliamentary hovel!"

-Many politicians were implicated but Giolitti was targeted in particular: "He knew of the bank's irregularities as early as 1889," the report said, "although as late as last February he declared that he did not know of them."
-The Commission concluded that pressing charges that Giolitti had used the bank's money in the last election campaign could not been proved although it declined to affirm that it was disproved.
-Giolitti had to resign on November 24, 1893.
+Many politicians were implicated but Giolitti was targeted in particular.
+The report said, "He knew of the bank's irregularities as early as 1889, although as late as last February he declared that he did not know of them", and the Commission concluded that pressing charges that Giolitti had used the bank's money in the last election campaign could not be proved although it declined to affirm that it was disproved.
+Giolitti had to resign on 24 November 1893.